 In addition to Academic Excellence Workshops, the College is committed to offering a number of different resources to ensure student success.
 There are a number of ways that students can find help with academic coursework.

 Peer office hours are available Sunday through Friday to help all engineering and computer science students with their coursework in calculus and other fundamental engineering courses supported by the AEW program.
 A complete schedule of these sessions is available on Blackboard Organizations under “ECS Peer Office Hours”.

 There are a number of math clinics available to help students through their coursework in calculus and other math disciplines.

 The Physics department offers help with coursework through the Physics Clinic.

 The Center for Learning and Student Success (CLASS) provides and facilitates academic support services, including free small-group tutoring for many courses each semester.
 A current list of courses and sign-up information can be found at the Center for Learning and Student Success.

-The College of Engineering and Computer Science sponsors a limited number of hours of tutoring for courses where there is not an AEW or CLASS Group Tutoring support.
+The College of Engineering and Computer Science sponsors a limited number of hours of tutoring for courses where there is no AEW or CLASS Group Tutoring support.
 Students interested in obtaining tutoring sponsorship should complete the following form as indicated.

 Engineering and Computer Science Learning Community